ENCCS/julia-for-hpc/content/interfacing.rst

 Besides C and Fortran that can be called directly using `ccall` function, it is possible for Julia to interact with other programming languages using third-party packages.
 The following table shows an overview of those packages.

-.. table:: Software mapping naming
+.. table:: Interfacing Julia with other languages
    :align: center

    +-----------+--------------------------------------------------------------+---------------------------------------------------------------+